omarcostahamido/One-Quick-Solution/Other/Jacktrip&chill-Catalina.md

 - Then, check for your audio system: are you receiving sound, are you sending sound, in other words, can you do your trivial audio-related tasks?
 - Only then check jack related software: did the jacktrip connection dropped, is jack server still running, are we using the same sample rate and buffer size settings?
 - Ask a friend to help you!
-- Visit these jacktrip-related link resources:
+- Visit the jacktrip-related link resources in the following [section](https://github.com/omarcostahamido/One-Quick-Solution_Patches/blob/master/Other/Jacktrip%26chill-Catalina.md#link-resources).

+## **Link Resources**:
 	- https://ccrma.stanford.edu/software/jacktrip/
 	- https://mdessen.com/portfolio/networked-music-performance-resources/
 	- https://github.com/jacktrip/jacktrip